tom-robinsonuk/Playwright-Proj001/README.md

     "password": "password1234"
 }

+### Extra
-### Json workflows will contain URLs and Selectors to keep everything clean and tidy.
+Json workflows will contain URLs and Selectors to keep everything clean and tidy.